BLS digital signature: BLS12-381

 BLS12-381 is part of a family of elliptic curves named after Barreto, Lynn, and Scott (a different BLS trio, except for the L).
 It was designed by Sean Bowe in early 2017 as the foundation for an upgrade to the Zcash protocol.
 It is both pairing-friendly, making it efficient for digital signatures, and effective for constructing zkSnarks.
-The planned usage of BLS12-381 for BLS signatures is detailed in the June 2022 IETF internet draft.
+The usage of BLS12-381 curve for BLS signatures is detailed in the June 2022 IETF internet draft.